verilog-to-routing/vtr-verilog-to-routing/doc/src/quickstart/index.rst

 ABC has kept the ``.latch`` and ``.subckt adder`` primitives, but has significantly simplified the other logic (``.names``).

-However, there is an issue with the above BLIF produced by ABC: the latches (rising edge Flip-Flops) do not have any clocks specified, which is information required by VPR.
+However, there is an issue with the above BLIF produced by ABC: the latches (rising edge Flip-Flops) do not have any clocks or edge sensitivity specified, which is information required by VPR.

 Re-inserting clocks
 ^^^^^^^^^^^^^^^^^^^